How To Run C++?

 There are many ways to run Linux:

 1. You can install one of the many free Linux distributions, such as Fedora (my favorite), Ubuntu, Arch, or many others.
-These can be installed and used on a USB jump drive without disturbing your existing OS.
+These can be installed and used on a USB jump drive to create a dual boot system without disturbing your existing hard drive or OS.

-2. If you run Windows, you can use the Windows Subsystem for Linux, which basically runs a Linux system under Windows.
+2. If you run Windows, you can use the Windows Subsystem for Linux, which basically runs a Linux system on Windows.
+(MS apparently noticed that way to get the most from Windows is to run something else.)
 Here are some official instructions, and some others, for setting that up.

 3. You can run Linux on a virtual machine.
 If you don't have a Virtual Machine Manager handy, you can install Virtual Box.
 This site has VM images you download and run once the VMM is installed.
-(Some newer or premium versions of Windows come with hyper-V, but it cannot be added if it's not already there.)
+Some newer or premium versions of Windows can run Microsoft's hyper-V, in which case may be the easiest VMM to set up.

 Run On Mac

 I don't have access to a Mac, so you are going to be pretty much on your own with this.
 Here are a two randomly Googled sets of instructions that may be of some use.
-You can Google additional random links as needed.
-Both of the given ones involve installing X-code, which apparently includes a full development environment, including the ability to compile and run from the Terminal app, as also needed.
+You can provide additional randomly-Googled links as needed.
+Both of the given ones involve installing XCode, which apparently includes a full development environment, including the ability to compile and run from the Terminal app, as also needed.
 The XCode home is here, which might help you get started with that.

 The Mac kernel is a Unix derivative.
 Historically, Mac is more closely related to Unix than Linux is.
-But that's a long and fairly irrelvant story.
+But that's a long and fairly irrelevant story.

 Compiling and Running From the Command Line

-No matter which of these approaches you use, you will using one of two compiler packages.
+No matter which of these approaches you use, you will be using one of two compiler packages.
 Linux uses the GNU Compiler Collection (GCC), which has the gcc plain C compiler and g++ C++ compiler.
-MinGW, which can be installed by itself or as part of MSYS or CodeBlocks is a Windows port of GCC.
+MinGW is a Windows port of GCC.
 This name is derived from “Minimal GNU Windows”.
 (Minimal is probably meant to contrast with other projects intended to implement a large part of the Unix environment under Windows.)
 GNU certainly runs on Mac, but the semi-official compiler set for Mac is LLVM, with the Clang C/C++ compiler.
 It's usually installed to work like GCC, using the same command syntax, to keep users happy and existing development environments from breaking.